shr-koyama/climate_data/README.md

-# Echo State Network implementation and Datasets
+# Echo State Network implementation and Datasets for climatic time series data

 ## Overview
 ESN implementation and Datasets for 'Assessing the predictability of meteorological variables via spatial correlations using echo state networks'.